Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/navigate/introduction.rst

 Layer Selector
 --------------

-Layers are well documented in the :doc:`Layers page </getting_started/basics/navigating/layers#description>`.
+Layers are well documented in the :doc:`Layers page </editors/3dview/layers>`.
-Toggling layer visibility is covered in the section on :doc:`viewing layers </getting_started/basics/navigating/layers#viewing_layers>` and :doc:`moving objects between layers </getting_started/basics/navigating/layers#moving_objects_between_layers>` is also discussed in this page.

 Lock to Scene